satishgoda/watchtower/client-web/README.md

 extensions in [Takeover Mode](https://vuejs.org/guide/typescript/overview.html#volar-takeover-mode).
 *Note: in VSCodium the Vue TS extension is called: `johnsoncodehk.vscode-typescript-vue-plugin`*

+Ensure that the IDE is using the project's TS version and says `(takeover)` in the status bar at the bottom.

 Install [ESLint](https://marketplace.visualstudio.com/items?itemName=Vdbaeumer.vscode-eslint)
 to show warnings from the ESLint yarn installed package directly in the IDE.